mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ![image](/Tracking/project-setting.png)

-## Deciding When Migrating Makes Sense
+## Deciding to Migrate

 It is currently not possible to automatically convert an existing project already populated with data on Legacy or Original ID Merge to Simplified ID Merge.
-This is because Simplified ID Merge has a very different backend architecture. **To adopt Simplified ID Merge, you would need to set up a new empty project**.
+This is because Simplified ID Merge has a very different backend architecture. **To adopt Simplified ID Merge, you would need to set up a new empty Mixpanel project**.

 This guide assists you in evaluating whether a migration to Simplified ID Merge will benefit your tracking based on your current identity management requirements and future product plans.
 We'll outline the pros and cons of each ID Management version and guide you through key considerations to make an informed decision.
 We'll also provide details on the resources required at your end should you decide to proceed with the migration.